 Medical marijuana has been legalized in 38 states to one degree or another.

 Only three states have no laws on the books legalizing cannabis for any reason (Idaho, Nebraska, and Kansas).

 Texas is in the next-most restrictive category, allowing only low-THC programs for medical marijuana.

-Many of the states that have not legalized recreational marijuana have decriminalized (fully or partially) a variety of marijuana offenses.
+Many states that have not legalized recreational marijuana have decriminalized (fully or partially) a variety of marijuana offenses.
 Even though recreational usage is against the law in these states, criminal charges are not pressed.
 If charged, offenders face civil penalties (as opposed to the criminal charges they would face in Texas).
 Civil penalties generally involve fines, drug education programs, or both.

 In Texas, prosecutors are authorized to press criminal charges for even small amounts of marijuana.
 These charges are typically misdemeanors that can carry time behind bars and fines that exceed $1,000.

 The Hemp Explosion

 Since the hemp law changed in 2019, the State of Texas has seen a significant increase in hemp products and CBD derivatives.
 To all outward appearances, business seems to be robust.
 There are some issues, however, related to the transportation of marijuana that ends up being hemp.

 As a result, the state and many individual cities across the state are scrambling to keep up by attempting to implement regulations and training that better prepare law enforcement to distinguish between the two substances and not to arrest those in possession of hemp, which is legal.

 However, wrongful arrests for hemp possession are still abundant.
 If you are facing any charge related to drug possession, contact a Killeen criminal defense attorney right away.